Orthogonal/Double Machine Learning

 2) The effect of the variables \(X, W\) on the outcome \(Y\) is not linear.
 In this case, OLS will not provide a consistent model, which could lead to heavily biased effect results.
 The DML approach, when combined with non-linear first stage models, like Random Forests or Gradient Boosted Forests, can capture such non-linearities and provide unbiased estimates of the effect of \(T\) on \(Y\).
 Moreover, it does so in a manner that is robust to the estimation mistakes that these ML algorithms might be making.

-Moreover, one may typically want to estimate treatment effect hetergoeneity, which the above OLS approach wouldn’t provide.
+Moreover, one may typically want to estimate treatment effect heterogeneity, which the above OLS approach wouldn’t provide.
 One potential way of providing such heterogeneity is to include product features of the form \(X\cdot T\) in the OLS model.
 However, then one faces again the same problems as above:

 1) If effect heterogeneity does not have a linear form, then this approach is not valid.
 One might want to then create more complex featurization, in which case the problem could become too high-dimensional for OLS.
 Our SparseLinearDML can handle such settings via the use of the debiased Lasso.
 Our CausalForestDML does not even need explicit featurization and learns non-linear forest based CATE models, automatically.
 Also see the Forest Estimators User Guide and the Meta Learners User Guide, if you want even more flexible CATE models.